LilaKelland/LilaKelland/README.md

 ### Hi there and welcome to my github page!

-I’m currently interested in learning all the things.
+I’m currently learning the fundementals of software development through projects to improve my daily life.

 I've got 2 personal projects on the go:
 ### UnBurnt